 You may be eligible for a state income tax deduction if you give to a child’s 529 plan.
 When it comes to federal taxes, however, there is no deduction allowed.
 But before you make a gift to a 529, be sure to consider the following.

-“If you go over the annual gifting limit, you’ll need to account for that on your tax return and pay gift taxes,” explained Roberge.
+“If you go over the annual gifting limit, you’ll need to account for that on your tax return and pay gift taxes,” said Roberge.
 For 2020, an individual, in general, can give gifts to one person of $15,000 for the year, while a married couple can give one person $30,000.

 - 529 plans designed to help save for education expenses in a tax-friendly way.